richard-keasley/GymEvent/README.md

 `{project}/system` should contain system files from CodeIgniter.

+Create a database.

+Edit `.env` to include database connection, server name.

+## Dependencies

+- Codeigniter v4.1.5
+- MySql
+- PHP

-Create a database, and add the contents of the master database (not included in distribution), ask me for it.
+Database is not included in distribution.
+Ask me for it.